Q. What is the purpose of using mulch in the garden?

 To elaborate: Any mulch I use in my ornamental beds must be fine-to-medium textured and dark colored so it looks good.
 Forget anything that’s going to sit there and never break down, like big hunks of bark (which I call “baked potato mulch” because they look like giant spuds sitting on the ground to me), or anything that’s bright orange.
 I am completely opposed to dyed mulches.

-One caveat: Very fine-textured materials like sawdust do not make good mulch as they cake and fail to decompose.
+One caveat: Very fine-textured materials like sawdust do not make good mulch as they can cake and fail to decompose.
+Even pure compost is not my idea of mulch–I put mulch on after a top-dressing of compost in spring.

-I used to use bagged mulches, including cocoa hulls and various bark products, many years ago.
+I used to use bagged mulches, including cocoa hulls and various bark products.
 I have since switched to local materials I can have delivered in bulk, sans plastic bags (and minus all the fuel used in processing and trucking of bagged stuff across the nation to my local garden center).
 Environmentally, it’s important to buy locally when you can, especially with bulky items.

-Technically, plants can serve as a sort of living mulch as well; that’s why certain ones are termed groundcovers.
+Technically, plants can serve as a sort of living mulch as well; that’s why certain ones are termed groundcovers, but many other plants can shade the ground and help prevent weeds and so on.
+Landscape architect Claudia West famously has said, “Plants are the mulch,” and I love her philosophy (explained here).

 back to top